The Surrender of Breda: Reception

 The response to Velazquez's artwork was grand at the very least, with the critical reaction being that The Surrender of Breda was the most impressive Spanish works of art.
 Also, the artwork solidified Velazquez's effort as the most superb depiction of Spanish Baroque, provided that Baroque art was closely connected to humanity and how people should be seen and represented.

 Influence

 One of Velázquez's contemporaries, Peter Paul Rubens, has been cited to be an inspiration for the work connected to The Surrender of Breda.
-Despite differences in style between the two Baroque artists, Ruben's prior works such as The Reconciliation of Esau and Jacob, produced in 1624, has resemblance in terms of its composition and philosophical concepts.
+Despite differences in style between the two Baroque artists, Rubens' prior works such as The Reconciliation of Esau and Jacob, produced in 1624, has resemblance in terms of its composition and philosophical concepts.
 More commonly, Velázquez's piece has been tied to Rubens' Meeting of King Ferdinand of Hungary and Cardinal, completed in 1635.
 The possibility of influence on Rubens' later work has been argued, as both Velazquez and Rubens completed their work around the same time.
 More likely, both artists produced very similar work in addition to having such a close relationship.
 Velázquez's work also seems to have been inspired by his trip to Italy with Spinola.